Accuracy Limits of Causal Trees for Individualized Treatment Effects: Assumptions

+Consequently, the lower bounds established below are not driven by bias.
+Instead, they arise because adaptive recursive tree constructions can generate highly imbalanced partitions with nonvanishing probability, producing terminal nodes that contain very few observations.
+These small cells lead to large estimation variance in some regions of $\mathcal X$, which ultimately prevents the estimator from achieving polynomial convergence rates.

-Third, the local constant treatment effect model could also be interpreted as a first-order approximation of the smooth function $\tau(\bx)$.
-Because the recursive partitioning schemes lead to a partitioning-based estimator of the CATE function, it follows that $\tau(\bx)$ is approximated locally by a Haar basis (piecewise constant functions).
-In fact, our results can be extended to hold uniformly over appropriate shrinking neighborhoods of smooth functions local to the constant function, provided that the signal to noise ratio (bias-variance trade-off) is small.
+Finally, the constant treatment effect model can also be interpreted as a local approximation to smooth heterogeneous treatment effect functions.
+Recursive partitioning estimators approximate $\tau(\bx)$ using piecewise constant functions over the tree partition, which corresponds to a Haar basis representation.
+Our results therefore extend to shrinking neighborhoods of smooth functions around the constant function when the signal to noise ratio is sufficiently small.